-This study addresses this gap adopting place-making analytical perspective.
-Communities in sites of political conflicts often face disruptions to their sense of belonging, and relationships with places.
-In some cases, they also deal with damage of physical environments or forced to leave their homes (Shamai, 2017; Sutherland, 2017).
-Community social workers’ often focus on communities as places (Weil, 2005).
-Given their significant intervention in space, together with their potential role in promoting peace-building (Moshe Grodofsky, 2019), it is vital to understand how practitioners shape divided settings, while infusing them with meanings and identities.
-Hence, in the current study we examined community practitioners' role in conflict zones through place-making framework.
+This study addresses this gap by adopting a place-making analytical perspective.
+Communities in sites of political conflicts often face disruptions to their sense of belonging and their relationships with places.
+In some cases, they also deal with damaged infrastructure and built environments or are forced to leave their homes (Shamai, 2017; Sutherland, 2017).
+Community social workers often focus on communities as places (Weil, 2005).
+Given their significant intervention in space, together with their potential role in promoting peace-building (Moshe Grodofsky, 2019), it is vital to understand how practitioners shape divided settings while imbuing them with meanings and identities.
+For this reason, in this study, we examined the role of community practitioners in conflict zones in terms of place-making.

-Place, Place-making, and Sense of place
+Place, place-making, and sense of place

-Communities as well places are social products.
-They are sites of power, with social, political, and cultural meanings, where social relations and identities take place (Creswell, 2014).
+Communities and places are social products.
+They are sites of power, with social, political, and cultural meanings, where social relations and identities take shape and interact (Creswell, 2014).
 Place-making is an analytical approach that examines the processes of transforming a space into a meaningful place.
-It is a vague term, that can be understood as processes in which people, physically and socially construct places and shape their identities and meanings (Hague and Jenkins, 2005; Lombard, 2014).
-According to Lew's broad definition (2017) place-making processes refer to both top-down initiatives that include elements of marketing and professional design, as well as everyday bottom-up local activities.
-The making of place is a highly political process, as it often shapes collective memory of ethnocultural groups, involves struggles over a place's identity, and shapes relationships between majorities and minorities (Bedoya, 2013; Lombard, 2014; Othman et al., 2013; Hague and Jenkins, 2005).
+Place-making can be understood as the processes by which people physically and socially construct places and shape their identities and meanings in relation to those places (Hague and Jenkins, 2005; Lombard, 2014).
+According to Lew’s broad definition (2017), place-making processes refer to both top-down initiatives that include elements of marketing and professional design and everyday bottom-up local activities.
+The making of place is a highly political process, as it often shapes the collective memory of ethnocultural groups, involves struggles over the identity of a place, and shapes relationships between majorities and minorities (Bedoya, 2013; Lombard, 2014; Othman et al., 2013; Hague and Jenkins, 2005).

-Place-making processes may shape, challenge or (re)create people's 'sense of place'; the symbols and feelings that individuals and groups develop toward a specific locality (Williams and Stewart, 1998).
-The term sense of place is often viewed as the combinations of 'place attachment', the emotional bond between people and places (Altman and Low, 1992); and 'place-meaning', the symbolic meanings people ascribe to places (Stedman, 2002).
-While place-making processes can strength people's connection to place (Project for Public Spaces, 2016), place changes can also disrupt pre-existing sense of place (Devine-Wright, 2009).
+Place-making processes may shape, challenge or (re)create people’s ‘sense of place’—the symbols and sentiments that individuals and groups develop toward specific localities (Williams and Stewart, 1998).
+The term ‘sense of place’ is often viewed as the combination of ‘place attachment’, the emotional bond people develop with places (Altman and Low, 1992), and ‘place-meaning’, the symbolic meanings people ascribe to places (Stedman, 2002).
+While place-making processes can strengthen people’s connection to place (Project for Public Spaces, 2016), changes to a place can also disrupt a pre-existing sense of place (Devine-Wright, 2009).

-Recently, Toomey et al. (2021) offered an analytical framework integrating the concepts of place-making, place disruption, and place protective actions.
-Through a case study of development project on polluted waterfront, they showed that place-making practices directly shape communities' sense of place and are shaped by it.
-They hold that disruption of places may threaten this connection and lead to place-protective actions to counteract the change.
-In a different context, this framework is significant to explore how escalations in political conflicts shape communities and community practice.
-Despite the prevailing view of communities as constructed places (Weil, 2005), the integration of place-making analytical framework into social work community practice is still embryonic.
-Recently, Shwartz-Ziv and Strier (2020) has encouraged the inclusion of place-making perspective into community practice research, claiming it should reflect on the ways it constructs the ethnocultural, historical and conflicted meanings of place.
-In this study we view community practitioners as space-makers and ask: how do they construct places within politically and ethnically contested communities, in light of their sense of place?
-We explored this issue through a case study of unfolding violent uprising occurred in Israeli Jewish-Arab mixed cities.
+Recently, Toomey et al. (2021) offered an analytical framework integrating the concepts of place-making, place disruption, and place protection.
+Using a case study of a development project on a polluted waterfront, they showed that place-making practices directly shape communities’ sense of place and are, in turn, shaped by it.
+They claim that disruption of places may threaten this connection and lead to place-protective actions to counteract the change on the part of community members.

+Place-making as an interpretive framework can also be used to explore how escalations in political conflicts shape communities and community practices.
+Despite the prevailing view of communities as constructed places (Weil, 2005), the integration of a place-making analytical framework into social work community practice remains underdeveloped.
+Recently, Shwartz-Ziv and Strier (2020) called for the inclusion of a place-making perspective into community practice research, claiming it should reflect on the ways ethnocultural, historical, and conflicted meanings of place are constructed.
+In this study, we view community practitioners as space-makers and investigate how they construct places within politically and ethnically contested communities in the light of their own sense of place.
+We explored this issue through a case study of unfolding violent uprisings occurring in Israeli Jewish-Arab mixed cities.

 The context: Israeli Jewish-Arab mixed cities